 On our small family run farm we grow a variety of high quality in season vegetables and herbs using sustainable organic growing methods.
 We sell our produce directly to the consumer at the Kelowna Farmers and Crafters Market which runs from April through till the end of October.

 Firefly Farm is a small 2 acre farm located in beautiful South East Kelowna and is operated by Naomi and Robert Bothe.
-It’s roots began in 1956 when Naomi’s parents moved to Kelowna and quickly established their small scale multi crop family run farm.
-Today we carry on our family’s farming tradition by growing a variety of high quality vegetables and culinary herbs using sustainable organic growing methods.
+It’s roots began in 1956 when Naomi’s parents moved to Kelowna and quickly established their small scale, multi crop family run farm.
+Today we carry on our family’s farming tradition by growing a variety of high quality vegetables and culinary herbs using sustainable certified organic growing methods.
 We sell our produce directly to the consumer at the Kelowna Farmers and Crafters Market which runs from April through till the end of October.

 Kelowna Farmers and Crafters Market